Anankin12/CloudProject2023/Report.md

 ```

-while an edit to the `configure.php` file found in the `.\config` directory in the host filesystem was performed, by adding the following two lines to it:
+while an edit to the `config.php` file found in the `.\config` directory in the host filesystem was performed, by adding the following two lines to it:

 ```php
   'ratelimit.protection.enabled' => false,